input-output-hk/essential-cardano-content/content/glossary/finality.md

 image_text: ""
 ---

-**Finality (transaction finality)**: the point in time when the result of a transaction becomes immutable and true for everyone on the blockchain.
+The point in time when the result of a transaction becomes immutable and true for everyone on the blockchain.